How to land a job at Amazon

 Amazon is everywhere.
 The behemoth tech company dominates the e-commerce industry and is taking on sectors like groceries and pharmaceuticals.
-To do so, Amazon requires a massive and organized workforce, both inside and outside of their distribution centers.
+Amazon requires a massive and organized workforce, both inside and outside of their distribution centers.

 Kelley oversees hiring of technical and non-technical roles across Europe and North America with the exception of “high volume” roles such as distribution center workers.
 He focuses on how Amazon recruits and hires a wide range of Amazonians, from electricians to c-suite executives.